Knowledge base

 You can also create a rule directly from the received email:

-- Click on the action menu â‹® at the top right of the open message.
+- Click on the action menu â‹® in the top right corner of the open message.

 - Choose Create a rule to open the creation assistant which will be pre-filled with the elements of the message: